mozilla/jschannel/README.md

 ## Welcome to JSChannel

-JSChannel is a *small* JavaScript abstraction layer on top of HTML5 cross document messaging.
-It builds rich and robust messaging semantics on top of simple postMessage message passing.
+JSChannel is a small JavaScript abstraction layer on top of HTML5 cross document messaging.
+It builds rich messaging semantics out of postMessage.

 ## Overview

 HTML5's cross document messaging opens up a ton of possibilities for interesting client side creations.
-But, the specification provides the bare minimum amount of plumbing required to support cross domain client side communication.
+But, the specification only provides the bare minimum amount of plumbing required to support cross domain client side communication.
 JSChannel is a very small abstraction that provides higher level messaging semantics on top of postMessage, which include:

   * Query/Response - including support for *callback arguments*
   * Notifications - Fire and forget style.